Calculate your past odometer readings

 Click on the image to see the full document.

 Using MileageWise, you’ll be able to reconstruct your past mileage.
-With the help of the AI-based AdWise feature that fills the gaps in your incomplete logs, you can create an IRS-compliant, backtracked mileage log.
+With the help of our AI-based AdWise feature that fills the gaps in your incomplete logs, you can create an IRS-compliant, backtracked mileage log.